WHOO-AM 990

 Ted Grizzard-1967-President-WHOO Radio, Inc.

-Ronald Nickell-1967-Vice President/General Manager-WHOO Radio, Inc.
+Ron Nickell-1967-Vice President/General Manager-WHOO Radio, Inc. In Memory

 H. Hart Hagan, Jr.-1968-President-WHOO Radio, Inc.